Michigan State vs Indiana Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 Michigan State vs Indiana Prop Picks (AI)

-AI algorithm Remi is pouring through tons of stats on each line.
+AI algorithm Remi is pouring through tons of datapoints on each player.
 In fact, anytime the Spartans and Hoosiers play there’s always several intriguing angles to key in on.
-Not to mention games played at Memorial Stadium in Oct can often follow normal, predictable betting trends.
+Not to mention games played at Memorial Stadium in Oct can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: F. Mendoza over 2.5 Passing Touchdowns.